How to Invest Money in UAE?

 The best and the most useful of the investment strategies are always simple to understand and easy to put into practice.

-The three bucket investment strategy is a very simple and straight-forward approach to investing one's savings.
+The three bucket investment strategy is a very simple and straight-forward approach to investing your savings.

-It takes into account the different investment needs of an individual at the various life stages to fulfil diverse financial goals.
+It takes into account your investment need at different life stages to fulfill diverse financial goals.